 In 1855 the line was extended from Burnopfield to Dipton and by 1860 Charles Palmer had taken control of a fifteen-mile stretch of railway from Dipton to Jarrow.
 It was given the name Pontop and Jarrow Railway.

-In 1932, the Pontop and Jarrow railway was re-named the Bowes Railway, in honor of the Bowes-Lyon family, ancestors of the Queen-mother, who were major shareholders.
+In 1932, the Pontop and Jarrow Railway was renamed the Bowes Railway, in honour of the Bowes-Lyon family, ancestors of the Queen Mother, who were major shareholders.

 In 1947 the line became part of the National Coal Board which made a significant investment in the railway to improve efficiency.
 A good example of this was the introduction of electricity, which replaced many of the steam-driven machinery in the workshops and notably the steam winding engines at Blackham’s Hill in 1950.
 The final adaption to the railway was the link constructed to the neighbouring Pelaw Main Railway, which was constructed in 1955.
 The line closed beyond Kibblesworth in 1969, with Kibblesworth now being the only colliery sending its coal via the Bowes Railway.
 The closure of the Kibblesworth pit took place on the 4th October 1974 and brought an end to most operations, with closure finally coming in November 1974.